matthewdeanmartin/matthewdeanmartin/README.md

 - llm_build ... not yet published.
 Generate unit tests with LLMs.
 - [ai_fish_tank](https://github.com/matthewdeanmartin/ai_fish_tank) Proof of concept of a terminal fish tank with AI agents for each fish.

-Significant LLM code use to make ai_shell and ai_fish_tank.

 **Libraries**

 - [random_names](https://github.com/matthewdeanmartin/random_names) Phrase to number and number to phrase. 🔢-🔤